 When you're asked, "What do you do for a living?" how do you respond?

 But what does being a "geoscientist" really mean?

-The American Geosciences Institute and its fifty-one member societies provide geoscientists with a plethora of resources to help support YOU in your geoscience profession.
+The American Geosciences Institute and its member societies provide geoscientists with a plethora of resources to support you in your geoscience profession.
 These include: